puwei/DanielTakeshi.github.io/_posts/2016-06-19-some-recent-results-on-minibatch-markov-chain-monte-carlo.md

 just to get one bit of data (whether to accept or not) is not a good tradeoff.
 Hence, there has been substantial research on how to perform *minibatch* MCMC on large datasets.
 In this case, rather than use all $$N$$ data points, we just use a subset $$n \ll N$$ of points each iteration.
 This approximates the target distribution.
 The downside?
-It no longer satisfies detailed balance!
+It no longer satisfies detailed balance.
 (I don't know the details on why, and it probably involves some complicated convergence studies, but I am willing to believe it.)